 The Company and its subsidiaries file income tax returns in the United States federal jurisdiction and in various states.
 With few exceptions, the Company is no longer subject to federal tax examinations for years prior to 2000 and state income tax examinations for years prior to 2002.
-The Company's policy is to recognize interest and penalties related to any unrecognized tax liabilities as additional tax expense.
-No interest or penalties have been accrued at September 30, 2007 as the company has not recorded any uncertain tax positions.
+The Company's policy is to recognize interest and penalties related to any unrecognized tax benefit as additional tax expenses.
+No interest or penalties have been accrued at

+June 30, 2007.
 The Company believes it has appropriate and adequate support for the income tax positions taken and to be taken on its tax returns and that its accruals for tax liabilities are adequate for all open years based on an assessment of many factors including past experience and interpretations of tax law applied to the facts of each matter.